retrozy1/client-plugins/README.md

 ### Adding a script

 If you want to add a new script, create a new subdirectory inside /plugins or /libraries with the files `gimloader.config.js` and `src/index.ts` in it.
 See the [build tools readme](https://github.com/Gimloader/build) or look at other scripts for information on what to include in the `gimloader.config.js` file.
-Additionally, add an alias for your script in the root `gimloader.config.js` file.

 ### Before committing